-The Ph.D. program offers four years of funding through Graduate Assistantships (research or teaching) that provide stipends, health insurance, and tuition.
+The Ph.D. program offers four years of funding through Graduate Assistantships, which engage students in research or teaching and provide stipends, health insurance, and tuition.

-Our doctoral students gain valuable research experience working directly with faculty members as Graduate Assistants and through faculty-funded research.
+Our doctoral students gain valuable research experience working directly with our nationally and internationally known faculty as Graduate Assistants and through faculty-funded research.
 Working collaboratively with faculty, students acquire applied research skills to become independent researchers and develop the capacity for original scholarship.
-Through these experiences, doctoral students often have opportunities to co-author articles and make scholarly presentations with faculty at professional conferences.
+Through these experiences, doctoral students have opportunities to co-author articles and make scholarly presentations with faculty at professional conferences.

 Internal Funding Opportunities

-Several School of Social Work fellowships and scholarships for doctoral student research and travel support are listed below.
+The School of Social Work offers several fellowships and scholarships to support doctoral student research and travel.

 External Funding Opportunities

 The Office of Research and Scholarship at the SSW provides information about external funding opportunities for doctoral students.
 Please visit their Research Resources page for information.